-FFCS will pay the County $ per 180 instructional days or a full
+FFCS will pay the County $ 60,948.16 per 182 instructional days or a full

-school year or per diem amount of $ as may be appropriate under the circumstances.
+school year or per diem amount of $334.88 ($41.86 per hour) as may be appropriate under the circumstances.
 That the County shall be responsible for any and all other benefits that may accrue to the deputy sheriff's employment.
-FFCS shall pay additional for any time beyond the 180 days.
+FFCS shall pay additional for any time beyond the 181 days.
 This agreement is contingent upon the availability of funding.
 If funding is not available, the FFCS District may cancel this arrangement upon sixty (60) days reasonable notice.

 ARTICLE V